-Richard Hackett is an accredited celebrant, living near to Fareham in Hampshire, dedicated to producing and conducting uniquely personal non-religious ceremonies.
+Richard Hackett is an accredited celebrant, living in Torbay, Devon, dedicated to producing and conducting uniquely personal non-religious ceremonies.

-Everyone has a story and I regard it as a privilege to help to tell that story with respect and dignity, in accordance with their wishes, their beliefs and with the support of their families and friends.
+We all have a story, whether we are at the start of life, sharing it with someone special or at the end.
+We all deserve to have that story told with respect and dignity, in accordance with our wishes, our beliefs and with the support of their families and friends.
 Very many people do not believe in a god but they show humanity, respect and love for their fellow human beings.
 This is the essence of Humanism and is at the heart of a Humanist ceremony.

 “The good life is one inspired by love and guided by knowledge.”

-As a member of the British Humanist Association I belong to a local network of other celebrants who support one another and ensure that there is always one of us available to conduct a ceremony.
+Members of Humanists UK belong to a local network of other celebrants who support one another and ensure that there is always one of us available to conduct a ceremony.

 “So refreshing to have a humanist ceremony, as opposed to a church service, speaking honestly and openly about the person without any religious connotation.
 Very professional but with a very personal touch.”